 The main prerequisite for automation is a high level of AI accuracy.
-The required level of accuracy depends entirely on how exactly the data is post-processed and used - we see users with 85% accuracy opting for full automation, while others demand 99.9% accuracy.
+The required level of accuracy depends entirely on how exactly the data is post-processed and used - we see users with 75% accuracy opting for full automation, while others demand 99% accuracy.

-To decide if a document would meet the business' expectations and therefore should be automatically sent to a downstream system, Rossum needs a strong "compass".
+To decide if a document would meet the business expectations and, therefore, should be automatically sent to a downstream system, Rossum needs a strong "compass."
 We consider various use cases and perspectives on data extraction automation, so it's important for us to give you the flexibility to control automation levels and parameters.
 Currently, we work with a combination of these tools for automation:

 - Extraction confidence scores

-- Custom validation checks
+- Custom and database validation checks

 Examples of such custom automation checks could be: